 When I shower and brush my teeth in the morning, I’d like to think that’s a good habit.
 Looking both ways before driving out of my driveway is also a good habit.

-But, when someone waits and blocks traffic in the middle of a shopping center parking lot in order to get his or her spot and I start shouting… not such a good habit!
+But, when someone waits and blocks traffic in the middle of a shopping center parking lot to get the parking spot they want and I get impatient and emotionally triggered – not such a good habit!

 We all have habits that have either positive or negative consequences in our lives.
 Replacing a ‘bad” habit with a ‘’good” one is not a quick and easy task.
 Breaking habits requires establishing a new behavioral pattern – new neuronal connections – which takes time.